 Snowboarding and downhill skiing are allowed in the park but are absolutely prohibited in the caldera.
 The park does not have any chairlifts.
 All downhill skiers and snowboarders must hike up to a destination before riding down a slope.
 Be familiar with the up and down routes, and potential dangers.
 Know how to self-rescue.
 Assisted rescues in avalanche areas, and from places hard to reach may take more than 24 hours.
 Avalanche terrain exists in the park but there is no formal avalanche forecasting.
 If you choose to be in avalanche areas carry probes, snow shovels, and avalanche transceivers.
 Taking an avalanche course is recommended.

-Riders face many hazards including high speeds on steep downhill sections, rocks, animals, potholes and other road hazards as well as heavy traffic volume.
-Only cyclists experienced at riding with auto traffic should consider road biking at Crater Lake.
-Park roads seldom have shoulders and no bike lanes exist.
-Bicycles are not permitted on park trails.
-Water is available only at Rim Village, Park Headquarters, and Mazama Village.
+Cyclists must be mindful of several risks, including high speeds on steep downhill sections, unexpected obstacles like rocks and animals, as well as the increased traffic volume.
+Road biking at Crater Lake is recommended for experienced cyclists accustomed to sharing the road with vehicles.
+It's important to note that the park's roads rarely have shoulders, and there are no designated bike lanes.
+Additionally, bicycles are not permitted on park trails.
+Water is accessible only at Rim Village, Park Headquarters, and Mazama Village.

-Crater Lake has one dirt road where mountain biking is allowed.
-The Grayback Drive provides eight miles of unpaved and vehicle free roadway.
-Those seeking the thrill of single track trails will have to look outside the park.
-Crater Lake does not offer any single track mountain biking trails.
+If mountain biking is more your speed, Crater Lake offers the Grayback Drive, an eight-mile dirt road, free of vehicles.
+However, those seeking the adrenaline rush of single track trails will need to explore outside the park, as Crater Lake does not have any single track mountain biking trails.

 Winter Fat Tire Biking